 Revisiting culture and language: Crossing borders and national identity – I already have a culture.
 I don’t need yours.’
 ‘We are not who you think we are.’
 ‘English is owned by everyone.’
 The first was said by an ‘international student’ studying in Britain, the second by a student of English who was accused of not being critical.
 The third is what many scholars tell us about English and culture.
 Scholars also tell us that we can no longer speak of solid national cultures that make us essentially different to each other and that ‘native speaker’ is a neo-racist concept.
 In an academic climate where many established concepts are being challenged, I shall consider the important question of on what basis we can talk of cultural and linguistic identity.
 I shall look at this question within the dynamic context of small culture formation on the go.
 Abstract, Istanbul University

 Intercultural education and study abroad

-Recent developments at CCCU have involved a collaboration between applied linguistics and education within the Language & Intercultural Education Research theme group.
-This is enriched by a number of PhD researchers who are looking at the intercultural experiences of Malaysian and Algerian students while studying in British universities – radical image change, resilience, perceptions of Britishness, longer term impact of Othering – involving social media, film and broader ethnographic method.
+Collaboration at CCCU between applied linguistics and education within the Language & Intercultural Education Research theme group was enriched by a number of PhD researchers looking at the intercultural experiences of Malaysian and Algerian students while studying in British universities – radical image change, resilience, perceptions of Britishness, longer term impact of Othering – involving social media, film and broader ethnographic method.

 Co-researching and blocks and threads

-An exciting recent experience has been working for the first time with a co-researcher, Sara Amadasi, at the University of Modena.
+An exciting experience has been working with a co-researcher, Sara Amadasi, University of Modena.
 She brings with her an interest in intercultural conversations that reveal the immense existing resources that people bring to them.
 Working together has brought me a new

 understanding about how we can overcome cultural blocks that reside in grand essentialist narratives by searching for cultural threads from our personal narratives that we can share.